xmoezzz/KrkrExtract/README.md

 ## More English docs?
 I'm trying to do this.
 Since I almostly have no time on open source project, I'm not sure when can I upload more docs about my tools.

-## Bug report
-Since your can get pdb symbol from here, I think it is more easy to debug this project.

 ## Any differences between krkr2 and krkrz?